Man Utd beat Burnley despite Rashford red and missed Pogba penalty

 • Arsenal need late Lacazette strike to see off spirited Cardiff

 • Watford shock Spurs to maintain perfect start

 Manchester United recovered from back-to-back defeats to beat Burnley despite Paul Pogba missing a penalty and Marcus Rashford being sent off.

-Romelu Lukaku scored twice in the first half as the Red Devils – beaten Brighton and Tottenham in their previous two Premier League matches – were largely untroubled their hosts.
+Romelu Lukaku scored twice in the first half as the Red Devils – beaten by Brighton and Tottenham in their previous two Premier League matches – were largely untroubled by their hosts.

 And two minutes later the visitors were reduced to 10 men when Rashford was sent off for leaning into Burnley defender Phil Bardsley with his head.

 That made the closing stages unnecessarily tense for Jose Mourinho’s side, but the Clarets were unable to find a way through.